basakkcgl/whoisBasak/index.md

 I have genuine interest in edge cases where our models don't function as expected.
 Instead of ignoring such cases, I try to find out why they don't work - which would shed light on why they did work at first place.

 > "What do scientists and painters have in common?
-They both tend to fall in love with their models" <br> (heard in nonlinear dynamics course at KLI summer school, 2017, Venice)
+They both tend to fall in love with their models" <br> (heard at KLI summer school, 2017, Venice)

-In particular, I am interested in fault tracing via causality analysis concerning the fundamental problems in AI alignment problem.
+In particular, I am interested in fault tracing via causality analysis concerning the fundamental problems in AI alignment.
+To enable safety in AI systems, I believe, there is an urgent need for developing novel methods to verify the system functioning with certain formal guarantees.

 <!--